Manual

 • Estimate linked exchangeabilities for a protein alignment prot.phy under C60+G model and a guide tree guide.treefile, where optimization is initialized from LG exchangeabilities

-NOTE: For better and faster performance, read the recommendations provided in the Complex Models section.
+NOTE: For better and faster performance, read the recommendations provided in the Estimating amino acid substitution models section.

 Rate heterogeneity